syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/rim.md

 ### Setting scale start and end offsets for rim

-The [`ScaleStartOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleStartOffset.html) and [`ScaleEndOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleEndOffset.html) properties are used to define where the scale position starts and ends.
+This approach is used to describe the position of the rim scale and the size in the factor value (between 0 and 1) for the response size.
+Rim position and size are determined by multiplying this factor value to gauge circle radius size.
+Properties ScaleStartOffset and ScaleStartOffset[`ScaleStartOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleStartOffset.html) and [`ScaleEndOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleEndOffset.html) properties are used to determine rim size and position where it starts and ends.

 {% tabs %}